Step 1

 Without being paranoid, astudy of the potential riskswill be constructive.

-We recommend that you draw up a list of the elements that could compromise the implementation or migration of your ERP tool.
-Once these elements have been identified analyze the potential consequences and anticipate solutions.
-Defining an action plan in advance will help you avoid cold sweat, delays and additional costs.
+We recommend that you make a list of elements that could compromise the implementation or migration of your ERP tool.
+Once these elements have been identified, analyze the potential consequences and anticipate solutions.
+Defining an action plan beforehand will save you from cold sweats, delays and additional costs.

 E) Designate a team